aisingapore/PeekingDuck/docs/source/use_cases/multi_object_tracking.md

 ## Overview

-Multi Object Tracking (MOT) is the task of taking an initial set of object detections, creating a unique ID for each of the initial detections, and then tracking each of the objects as they move around frames in a video, maintaining the ID assignment.
+Multi Object Tracking (MOT) is the task of detecting unique objects and tracking them as they move across frames in a video.

 AI Singapore has developed a vision-based [multi object tracker](https://aisingapore.org/2021/05/covid-19-stay-vigilant-with-group-size-checker/) that tracks multiple moving objects.
 This tracking capability is to be used in tandem with an object detection model.
 Objects to track can be, for example, pedestrians on the street, vehicles in the road, sport players on the court, groups of animals and more.